View to the horizon of André le Nôtre’s Jardin à la française from the Château’s

 — aptly named The Grande Perspective — as it continues on to the

-Royal Way or Great Lawn, Apollo’s Fountain, and the Grand Canal.
+Royal Way or Great Lawn, Apollo’s Fountain, and the Grand Canal in the Park.

 The Grande Perspective: Photo © Château de Versailles